Key Takeaways

 - Physics Doesn't Lie: Overweight trucks require longer stopping distances, experience more brake failures, and are harder to control—creating deadly accident conditions.

-- Strict Weight Limits: Federal law caps truck weights at 80,000 lbs gross vehicle weight, with axle-specific limits.
-Violations are regulatory breaches that prove negligence.
+- Strict Weight Limits: Federal law caps many interstate truck combinations at 80,000 lbs gross vehicle weight, with axle-specific limits and permit exceptions.
+Violations can be powerful evidence of negligence.

 - Cargo Securement Matters: Improperly loaded or unsecured cargo causes rollovers, jackknifes, and spilled loads that kill motorists.